noopys/brainbuffs/README.md

 ## Styling

 The styling of the components is mostly done as CSS in JS styling in the React components.

+## Version Control

+The version control system used is Git.
+The Git repository is linked to an AWS Amplify CI/CD pipeline so any commits to the repository automatically deploy to the website.